-One "Rarely" non-academic grade: Ineligible for 5 activity days of play.
-Non-academic grade must be improved at the end of the 5 days (signed off by teacher).
+One "D, does not meet" non-academic grade: Ineligible for 5 activity days of play.
+Non-academic grades must be improved at the end of the 5 days (signed off by teacher).
 If non-academic grade is not improved, it will be reviewed again after an additional 5 days.

-Two or more "Rarely" non academic grades: Ineligible for 10 activity days of play..
+Two or more "D, does not meet" non academic grades: Ineligible for 10 activity days of play.
 Non-academic grades must be improved at the end of the 10 days (signed off by teacher).
 If non-academic grades are not improved, it will be reviewed again after an additional 5 days.

-Students in ISS may not be allowed to participate in their sport at the next scheduled in season event.
+Students in BIR may not be allowed to participate in their sport at the next scheduled in season event.
 Students subject to school discipline may also be subject to MSHSL consequences, which may affect eligibility.